nuclearhosting/nh-knowledge-base/docs/php.md

 	We highly suggest you to always using newest PHP version for your website.
 Besides permormance reasons (newer PHP version has much more higher performance and radically can speed-up your website loading time), its security reasons and support from developers.
 Older PHP versions are hard to carry on on newest operating systems with latest upgrades.

 !!! important
-	PHP versions 5.6, 7.0, 7.1 and 7.2 are obsolete and no (or security) updates are released.
+	PHP versions 5.6, 7.0, 7.1, 7.2, 7.3 are obsolete and no (or security) updates are released.
 We do not recommend using them, instead use one of the newer versions.

 (1)Not all values in the example phpinfo must match the production environment.
 Some values differ for VIP and Basic Membership.